-We’ll move quickly through the earliest periods, pausing only at the most notable features: the Palaeolithic Age 2.5 million years – 10,000 years ago (Earliest inhabitants, Neanderthal man and homo sapiens, Cave paintings: Altamira, La Pileta), the Mesolithic Age 10.000 – 5.000 years ago (Rock face paintings), Neolithic Age 5,000 – 2,500 years ago, the Copper or Chalcolithic Age 2500-1700 BC (Dolmens, i.e. burial chambers), and finally the Bronze Age 2000-700 BC.
+We’ll move quickly through the earliest periods, pausing only at the most notable features: the Palaeolithic Age 2.5 million years – 10,000 years ago (Earliest inhabitants, Neanderthal man and homo sapiens, Cave paintings: Altamira, La Pileta), the Mesolithic Age** 10.000 – 3.000 BC (Dolmens, i.e. burial chambers, Rock face paintings), Neolithic Age 5,000 – 2,500 years ago, the Copper or Chalcolithic Age 2500-1700 BC (More dolmens), and finally the Bronze Age 2000-700 BC. [** We have nothing written about the Mesolithic Age, but for those interested there is a very interesting article with good photos about a recent discovery near Huelva in south west Spain: https://www.theartnewspaper.com/2022/08/19/megalith-site-discovered-southern-spain.]

-By around 700 BC we have the testimony of trading cultures from the eastern Mediterranean that native communities existed in the Iberian Peninsula.
-These communities left no written records so we don’t know what they called themselves or what they thought of the newcomers.
 What we do know of them comes to us through the prism of the new arrivals.
 The Phoenicians were the first to arrive, establishing their outposts along the southern coast.
 Their main trading partner was Tartessus, a territory or possibly kingdom which has acquired mythical status because its exact location has still to be determined.

 Evidence of commercial activities along the coastline is provided by archaeological artefacts: agricultural tools, amphoras and so on.
 But with whom was the trading activity carried on besides the Tartessians?
 The Greeks, for example, certainly had limited contact with them because of the Phoenicians.